CULTURAL COMPETITIVE AND EMERGING FILM FESTIVAL GRANT DEADLINE MARCH 1, 2023, 4:00PM

 All funded applications must submit a final report for each project to suffolk county office of cultural affairs within 60 days after the funded project is completed. expenses, projects, and services performed are reviewed to ascertain an organization’s compliance with the contract terms. we will align your submitted invoices and cancelled checks against the project summary and program budget explanation of costs that was submitted by the organization, which becomes a contract term(s).

 Please note that if a final report is not filed within the allotted time the organization may not be eligible for future funding.

 The following are considered to be the final report.

 - Invoices for expenses incurred and charged to the funded project.

-IMPORTANT: Please organize the cancelled checks and/or Bank Statements to align with the invoice/contract that it is to match.
+- Cancelled checks (copies) or bank statement - proof that expenses were incurred as per agreement. important: please organize the cancelled checks and/or bank statements to align with the invoice/contract that it is to match.

 - Describe collaborations, if any, related to the work funded by this grant and how it impacted your efforts.